 I really wished they dialled down the over-the-top acting by several notches.
 Just have the actors speak and behave normally, because none of them can pull off the intended comedic effects.
 It’s really jarring when a character would suddenly make some OUTLANDISH EXCLAMATION in a cartoonish way.
 I already had difficulty immersing myself in the dumb plot, and this type of theatrical acting made the viewing experience even more difficult.

-Love Stage Anime Series
+Love Stage Adaptations

 The original Love Stage!! is a manga written by Eiki Eiki.
 Before it was turned into a live-action movie, the manga was also adapted into a ten-episode anime series.
 I’m happy to report that the anime series is better than the movie adaptation.
 Benefiting from the longer length and episodic structure, the storytelling is more extensive in the anime.
 I can actually understand what the characters are thinking instead of being totally confused!